A HISTORY

 On 15 November 1974, Blandy was again off to duty in the Mediterranean.
 Highlights of this tour included a visit by Commander SIXTH Fleet; NATO Exercise with Italian forces, and a visit to Palma, Spain.
 She returned to the United States on 15 May 1975 to Norfolk where she conducted local operations and awaited a much needed major yard period scheduled for 15 October 1975.

 In 1976, CDR Francis J. Boyle, USN was relieved by Commander Michael E. Fitzgerald, USN, on 27 June 1976.
 Captain Fitzgerald served until 1978.
 While in at Bethlehem Steel's shipyard in East Boston for overhaul, on April 25, a fire believed to have started in a medical storeroom raged for about 2 and 1/2 hours.
-The fire was combatted by Blandy's In-Port Fire Party with support from the crew and the Boston Fire Department.
+The fire was combatted by Blandy's Inport Fire Party with support from the crew and the Boston Fire Department.
 The damage in excess of $500,000 was restricted to the area between the Electrician Shop and Repair Locker 3 and to smoke and water damage to adjacent compartments.
-During the overhaul, the following modifications were made: new Mounts 51 and 52, a rebuilt MK 47 MOD 4 Gunfire Control System, an AN/SQS-35 IVDS Sonar, and the ships screws were replaced.
+During the overhaul, the following modifications were made: new Mounts 51 and 52, a rebuilt MK 47 MOD 4 Gunfire Control System, an AN/SQS-3S IVDS Sonar, and the ships screws were replaced.
 Inspite of the fire, Blandy completed her overhaul in time to have a ringside seat as the procession of "Tall Ships" paraded in New York Harbor in commemoration of the United States 200th Birthday.

 In 1977, Blandy was deployed to the MED with the Sixth Fleet.
 There she relieved USS Hawkins(DD-873) and commenced operations as a member of Task Group SIXTY POINT TWO.

 1978 found Blandy deployed in the MED with the Sixth Fleet.
 Captain Fitzgerald was relieved on 29 July 1978 by CDR Thomas T. Batzel, USN, as Captain.
-She participated with over a dozen U.S. and NATO ships in mock warfare exercises.
+She participated with over a dozen U.S. and Nato ships in mock warfare exercises.
 Blandy arrived back in Norfolk on 25 April having completed a 7 month tour that "exercised every mission area that the ship and men aboard could be asked to perform."
 In July, it was Midshipmen Cruises.
 On 6 December 1978 Blandy was underway for another extended deployment.
 This time it was to the Middle East.
 "After a hectic transit across the Atlantic and through the Meditarranean, Blandy and Talbot arrived at Djibouti to relieve their counterparts several days ahead of schedule."
-On the 26th of December, it was on to the Persian Gulf where the "situation was becoming tense in Iran and the possibility of evacuating U.S. citizens was becoming more significant."
+On the 261h of December, it was on to the Persian Gulf where the "situation was becoming tense in Iran and the possibility of evacuating U.S. citizens was becoming more significant."
 As 1978 drew to a close, Blandy was in the Persian Gulf, "in the vicinity of the Straits of Hormuz, headed North and prepared to offer her services as required."

-On New Years Day, 1979, Blandy was deployed to the Middle East Force conducting surveillance operations in the Persian Gulf.
-When the U.S. Embassy in Tehran, Iran, was overrun and the Khomeni dictatorship was established, Blandy stood by in the Persian Gulf to do surveillance operations and to help with the evacuation of American civilians should she be needed.
+In 1979, Blandy was deployed in the Persian Gulf and did surveillance operations.
+When the U.S. Embassy in Tehran, Iran, was overrun and the Khomeni dictatorship was established, Blandy stood by to help with the evacuation should she be needed.
 Fortunately, she was not needed!
 On the 27 of April, she was starting the first leg of a long journey home.
-She made the Suez Canal transit again.
-On 8 May 1979, she was relieved by the Elmer Montgomery (DE-1082) and arrrived home in Norfolk on 30 May.
+She made the Suez Canal transit again and arrrived home in Norfolk on 30 May.
+In August, Blandy headed to surveillance and shadowing operations for the Soviet Carribbean 1-79 Exercise being conducted by the USSR.
+As the year ended, Blandy was awarded the Navy Expeditionary Medal and her third consecutive "Green C" award for Communications Excellence.

 In November 1982, the Navy, in a terse statement announced retirement of the Forrest Sherman Class ships noting,